joicodes/Top-100-Racing-Bar-Chart/README.md

 Data sets are created in many different ways.
 Some are based off of human observations or surveys, like the U.S. Census.
 Others may be machine-generated, like satellite forecast data.

 The most common format for data sets is a spreadsheet or CSV.
-For this workshop, let's aim to find a dataset that is formatted as a CSV.
+Let's aim to find a dataset that is formatted as a CSV.

 Here is a list of sources for interesting data sets to explore: